 Minnesota’s employees can now act according to their conscience and oppose unlawful practices occurring in the workplace with greater protections from retaliation.
 It’s that simple.
 That’s a good thing for employees and the rule of law.

-Halunen Law attorney Stephen Premo represents employees who have been treated unfairly by their employer, focusing on matters involving discrimination and retaliation.
-Stephen recognizes the critical role an employee plays in holding an employer accountable, often when no one else will.
-Committed to getting the best possible result for his clients, Stephen is driven by the real-life implications of each case he takes.
+Halunen Law attorney Clayton Halunen represents employees who have been treated unfairly by their employer, focusing on matters involving discrimination and retaliation.
+Clayton recognizes the critical role an employee plays in holding an employer accountable, often when no one else will.
+Committed to getting the best possible result for his clients, Clayton is driven by the real-life implications of each case he takes.